DivineOmega/php-github-status-api/README.md

 # PHP GitHub Status API

+---

+⚠️ **Warning:** As of 11th December 2018, GitHub have deprecated the status page that this package parses, so current status information may not be up-to-date.
+More information: https://blog.github.com/2018-12-11-introducing-the-new-github-status-site/

+---

 This package provides a way to programmatically determine if GitHub is working well, or experiencing issues.
 Both the current status and historical statuses can be looked up by date.